prysmaticlabs/documentation/website/docs/advanced/migrating-keys.md

 1. Never run more than a single validator process with the same keys loaded.
 2. Delete your keys from the old machine before starting your new machine.
 3. Maintain and utilize slashing protection.
 4. Accept some downtime as part of a successful migration.
-We recommend waiting at least 1 epoch (roughly 10 minutes) between "old machine off" and "new machine on".
+We recommend waiting at least 2 epochs (roughly 13 minutes) between "old machine off" and "new machine on".

 :::